 Some believers hold tightly to the past.
 They are uncomfortable with change, even with good possible developments.
 This is especially true when it comes to biblical doctrines of Law and grace.
 Legalism is often the result of this fear.

-Often those who are legalistic portray themselves are more spiritual or having more insight into the true meaning of Scripture.
+Often those who are legalistic portray themselves as more spiritual or having more insight into the true meaning of Scripture.
 This complicates the problem of making the change necessary to improve one’s spirituality or ministry in the local church.